-1. Procrastinating training investment: Investing in comprehensive training resources, which expands the skills of both you and your employees, can ensure you stay competitive in the midst of constant change.
+1. Procrastinating training

-2. Amassing knowledge without applying it: With millions of well-meaning advice articles plastered across the Internet, it's easier than ever to learn new principles.
-But you can't stop there.
-Actively implement the knowledge you gain, instead of keeping it locked away in your mind.
+- investment: Investing in comprehensive training resources, which expands the skills of both you and your employees, can ensure you stay competitive in the midst of constant change. - 2.
+Amassing knowledge without applying it: With millions of wellmeaning advice articles plastered across the Internet, it's easier than ever to learn new principles.
+Damage Phishing e-mails are But you can't stop there.
+Actively implement the knowledge you gain, instead of keeping it locked away in your mind. - 3.
+Expecting ideas to come from the top down: Today's savvy business owner doesn't solely channel those at the top of the organization chart.

-3. Expecting ideas to come from the top down: Today's savvy business owner doesn't solely channel those at the top of the organization chart.
 Instead, they welcome ideas from all levels of the company.